VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Results in table form, with standard (selectable) number displayed per page.

 All results should show: the reason for a hit; a link to a reference or dataset; a representative image where available.

 All results should be sortable, refinable.

+#### Anatomy query results page

+TBA

+#### Image query results page

+TBA

 ## Starting points, searching and browsing.